NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Sporeborn) Rancid Spore Pods.md

 The sporeborn is covered in spore pods that rupture when it takes any piercing damage or a critical hit.
-In either case, adjacent creatures are hit with spores, causing them to become [[Conditions/Sickened|Sickened 1]] unless they succeed at a Fortitude check save.
+In either case, adjacent creatures are hit with spores, causing them to become [[Sickened|Sickened 1]] unless they succeed at a Fortitude check save.

 *Source: Pathfinder #193: Mantle of Gold*
 *OGL*